This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Using Neuron with Amazon EKS#

-Customers that use Kubernetes can conveniently integrate Inf1/Trn1 instances into their workflows.
-This section will go through steps for setting up EKS cluster for Neuron.
+Customers that use Kubernetes can conveniently integrate Inf/Trn instances into their workflows.
+This section provides step-by-step instructions for setting up an EKS cluster with Neuron support.

 Prerequisites#